 “Alright Mr. Stevens, thanks for everything today, I hope this isn’t the last we’ll hear from you?”

 He had to smile, not by a long shot, she didn’t know it yet but his business was only just beginning where she was concerned, he had a foot firmly wedged in the door now, he’d gained her confidence.
-He was one step closer to know who the father of her child was.
+He was one step closer to knowing who the father of her child was.

 The sleaze ball was watching him without saying a word, maybe trying to figure what his real game was.
 Mofe could do her another favour by getting him out of her life for good.
 A glance at his gold neck chain and wristwatch made Mofe suspect Emeka could be dipping his fingers into the coffers of rehab centre.
 It was just a suspicion and might not even be true, but he didn’t trust the guy.

 “I’ll try visiting once in a while, Madam but I have to travel for a few days.
 Maybe when I return?”

 “Yes please, do come see us then.”
 Ezinne said all smiles.